mariusauer/filewatcher_exporter/README.md

-# filewatcher-exporter
+# filewatcher_exporter

-`filewatcher-exporter` monitors one or more directories for filesystem changes and exposes Prometheus metrics that capture the most recent write activity.
+`filewatcher_exporter` monitors one or more directories for filesystem changes and exposes Prometheus metrics that capture the most recent write activity.
 It serves metrics via the Prometheus exporter-toolkit, so you can enable TLS, basic auth, and other hardening features with the standard toolkit config.

 ## Features